-This report is intended solely to describe the scope of our testing of internal control and compliance and the result of that testing, and not to provide an opinion on the effectiveness of the Town's internal control or on compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the result of that testing, and not to provide an opinion on the effectiveness of the Town's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Governmental Auditing Standards in considering the Town's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-May 23, 2019 Melbourne, Florida Berman Hopkins Wright & LaHam CPAs and Associates, LLP 255 S. Orange Ave. • Suite 1545 Orlando, FL 32801 Phone: 407-841-8841 Fax: 407-841-8849
+January 28, 2020 Melbourne, Florida Berman Hopkins Wright & LaHam CPAs and Associates, LLP CPAS AND ASSOCIATES, LLP

+255 S. Orange Ave. • Suite 1545 Orlando, FL 32801 Phone: 407-841-8841 Fax: 407-841-8849